elastic/ecs/rfcs/text/0000-match_only_text-data-type.md

 Stage 0: Provide a high level summary of the premise of these changes.
 Briefly describe the nature, purpose, and impact of the changes. ~2-5 sentences.
 -->

 Indexing `message` fields as the `text` type in security and application logs consumes significant disk space.
-Part of the disk space spent is on indexing to support phrase queries, which aren't often used in logging use cases.
+Part of the disk space spent is on indexing to support scoring and phrase queries, which aren't often used in logging use cases.
 Elasticsearch 7.14 introduces a new field type called `match_only_text` which is a more space-efficient variant of the `text` field type for this logging-focused use cases.

 This RFC proposes migrating existing ECS `text` fields to `match_only_text`.
 Most current ECS datasets are focused heavily on logging use cases, and we can pass this disk space savings onto users by migrating `text` fields to `match_only_text` by default in ECS.
 Upcoming changes in Elasticsearch will default to indexing the `message` field as `match_only_text`, and this change in ECS will also align better with this new stack default.